IRS Form 8971 Instructions

 Line 8

-Check the box if there are more than 1 executor.
+Check the box if there are more than 1 executor of a decedent.
 Attach a statement showing the following information for the remaining executors:

 • Executor name